emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 it may occur based on the conditions stated above, so an EAP peer should not rely upon the unprotected EAP Success and Failure messages.

+## Use of Clear-text Passwords

+TEAP can carry clear-text passwords in the Basic-Password-Auth-Resp TLV.
+Implementations should take care to protect this data.
+For example, passwords should not normally be logged, and password data should be securely scrubbed from memory when it is no longer needed.

 ## Security Claims